mfelleisen/Evolution/Xternal/README.md

 TO DO
 -----

-12. merge common and messaging ?

 4. bring back gui in xmain and xserver
 9. document JSON in this subdirectory's README
+12. merge common and messaging ?
+13. document relationships between folders

 Files, Modules and Dependencies
 -------------------------------